vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 cmd /c mklink /J $LocalOutlookSignature $SignatureOnedrive
 ```

-Done!
 The only thing that needs to be done by the end-user is enable the "new messages" and "replies/forwards" in the picture below.

 {{< image src="images/screenshotoutlook.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid w-100" title="image title"  webp="false" >}}